ryantd42/NY-Legislative-Git/2023/A2677A-2023/bill.md

- coordination of adequate, safe and efficient commuter and general trans- portation facilities and services in the state at reasonable cost to the people,  including,  but  not  limited to, STATE highways[,] AND BRIDGES UNDER THE JURISDICTION  OF  THE  COMMISSIONER,  BICYCLE  AND  PEDESTRIAN FACILITIES  ON  SUCH  STATE HIGHWAYS AND BRIDGES, rapid transit, FREIGHT AND PASSENGER railroad, omnibus, marine and  other  mass  transportation facilities  and  services,  EXCLUDING  RAPID TRANSIT, RAILROAD, OMNIBUS, MARINE AND OTHER MASS TRANSPORTATION FACILITIES AND SERVICES  UNDER  THE JURISDICTION  OF  EITHER  THE  METROPOLITAN  TRANSPORTATION AUTHORITY AS DEFINED IN SECTION TWO HUNDRED NINETEEN-C OF THIS CHAPTER OR A  BI-STATE PUBLIC  BENEFIT CORPORATION, and PUBLIC USE aviation and airport facili- ties and services[,] whether publicly  or  privately  owned,  developed,
+ coordination of adequate, safe and efficient commuter and general trans- portation facilities and services in the state at reasonable cost to the people,  including,  but  not  limited to, STATE highways[,] AND BRIDGES UNDER THE JURISDICTION  OF  THE  COMMISSIONER;  BICYCLE  AND  PEDESTRIAN FACILITIES  ON  SUCH  STATE HIGHWAYS AND BRIDGES; rapid transit, FREIGHT AND PASSENGER railroad, omnibus, marine and  other  mass  transportation facilities  and services[,] BUT EXCLUDING RAPID TRANSIT, RAILROAD, OMNI- BUS, MARINE AND OTHER MASS TRANSPORTATION FACILITIES AND SERVICES  UNDER THE  JURISDICTION  OF  THE  METROPOLITAN TRANSPORTATION AUTHORITY OR ITS SUBSIDIARIES OR OF A BI-STATE PUBLIC BENEFIT CORPORATION; and PUBLIC USE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04679-01-3
+  LBD04679-02-3
- A. 2677  2
+ A. 2677--A  2

- operated or maintained, EXCLUDING AIRPORTS OPERATED BY A BI-STATE PUBLIC BENEFIT  CORPORATION.
-SUCH  PLAN  SHALL INCLUDE A MINIMUM TWENTY-YEAR FORECAST PERIOD AT THE TIME OF ADOPTION, ASSESS LONG-RANGE  NEEDS  SPAN- NING  SUCH  PERIOD, INCLUDE A FORECAST OF PAVEMENT AND BRIDGE CONDITIONS OF STATE HIGHWAYS AND BRIDGES UNDER THE JURISDICTION OF THE  COMMISSION- ER, AND TAKE INTO CONSIDERATION:
+ aviation and airport facilities  and  services[,]  whether  publicly  or privately  owned,  developed, operated or maintained, EXCLUDING AIRPORTS OPERATED BY A BI-STATE PUBLIC BENEFIT  CORPORATION.
+SUCH  PLAN  SHALL INCLUDE  A  MINIMUM TWENTY-YEAR FORECAST PERIOD AT THE TIME OF ADOPTION, ASSESS LONG-RANGE NEEDS SPANNING SUCH  PERIOD,  INCLUDE  A  FORECAST  OF PAVEMENT  AND  BRIDGE CONDITIONS OF STATE HIGHWAYS AND BRIDGES UNDER THE JURISDICTION OF THE COMMISSIONER, AND TAKE INTO CONSIDERATION:
   A. THE MOST RECENT TWENTY-YEAR TRANSPORTATION  PLAN  ADOPTED  BY  EACH METROPOLITAN  PLANNING ORGANIZATION WITHIN THE STATE PURSUANT TO SUBPART C OF PART 450 OF TITLE 23 OF THE CODE OF FEDERAL REGULATIONS; AND
   B. THE MOST RECENT LONG-RANGE STATEWIDE TRANSPORTATION PLAN AND STATE- WIDE TRANSPORTATION IMPROVEMENT PROGRAM DEVELOPED BY THE STATE  PURSUANT TO SUBPART B OF PART 450 OF TITLE 23 OF THE CODE OF FEDERAL REGULATIONS.
   2. The  department shall submit such plan to the governor, the tempo- rary president of the senate, the speaker of the  assembly  and  to  the department  of  state  on  or  before September first, [nineteen hundred sixty-eight, and thereafter shall submit appropriate revisions  of  such plan]  TWO  THOUSAND TWENTY-FOUR.
 THE DEPARTMENT SHALL REVIEW AND UPDATE SUCH PLAN AT LEAST EVERY FIVE YEARS TO EXTEND THE FORECAST PERIOD TO  AT LEAST TWENTY YEARS, PROVIDED THAT THE DEPARTMENT MAY REVISE SUCH PLAN AT ANY  OTHER  TIME  WITHOUT EXTENDING SUCH FORECAST PERIOD.
 THE DEPARTMENT SHALL SUBMIT ALL SUCH REVISED AND UPDATED PLANS  to  the  governor,  the temporary  president  of  the senate, the speaker of the assembly and to the department of state [from time to] AT THE time [as]  such  revisions are  made.
 The  department  of  state  shall  review such plan and such revisions and shall submit a report thereon, together with  such  recom- mendations  as  it  may deem appropriate, to the governor, the temporary president of the senate and the speaker of the assembly.
 Such  plan  and such  revisions  shall  become  effective  upon approval by the governor [and], shall serve thereafter as a guide  to  the  public  and  publicly assisted  development  of  transportation facilities and services in the state, AND THE  DEPARTMENT SHALL MAINTAIN HARD COPIES OF THE MOST RECENT VERSION OF SUCH PLAN AND REVISIONS THERETO ON FILE AS A PUBLIC  DOCUMENT IN  THE  OFFICE  OF  THE COMMISSIONER AND AT EACH REGIONAL OFFICE OF THE DEPARTMENT.
   3. In formulating such plan and any such revisions, the department:
   a. shall conduct [one or more] AT LEAST ONE public [hearings]  HEARING IN EACH DEPARTMENT REGION;
   b.  may  consult  with and cooperate with (i) officials of departments and agencies of the state having duties and responsibilities  concerning transportation;
   (ii)  officials  and representatives of public corporations as defined in [article one, section  three  of  the  general  corporation]  SECTION SIXTY-FIVE OF THE GENERAL CONSTRUCTION law;
   (iii)  officials  and  representatives  of  the federal government, of neighboring states and of  interstate  agencies  on  problems  affecting transportation in this state;
   (iv)  officials  and  representatives  of  carriers and transportation facilities and systems in the state; and
   (v) persons, organizations and groups utilizing, served by, interested in or concerned with transportation facilities and systems in the state;
   c. may request and  receive  from  any  department,  division,  board, bureau,  commission or other agency of the state or any political subdi- vision thereof or any public authority such assistance and data  as  may be  necessary to enable the department to carry out its responsibilities under this section; and
- A. 2677  3
+ A. 2677--A  3

   d. may make use of and  incorporate  in  the  department's  plan,  any recognized long-range regional plan for transportation, survey or report developed by any public or private agency.
   4. THE  DEPARTMENT  SHALL MAINTAIN ON ITS PUBLIC WEBSITE THE PROPOSED